Ruby is our Chairperson and Corey is the Vice Chairperson.

 MEETING NOTES:

-The Eco-council try to meet up once a month to discuss ideas and any eco issues we may have.
+The Eco-council try to meet up twice a term to discuss ideas and any eco issues we may have.

 Our Eco-Code